 Nozzle tip insulators protect the gate details and nozzle tips from damage and prevent resin leaks.
-The following procedures describe how to remove and install nozzle tip insulators.

 6.14.1 Removing the Nozzle Tip Insulators

 To remove the nozzle tip insulators, do the following:

 Burn hazard - risk of serious injury.
 To avoid serious burns, wear personal protective equipment consisting of a heat-resistant coat, heat-resistant gloves, and a full face shield over safety glasses.
 Use adequate ventilation for fumes.